 Response rate

 Response rate suggests the probability of cancer responding to the treatment.
-Let’s understand it with an example.
-If your doctor says that your response rate is 40 percent, it means that 40 out of 100 patients will have their tumors shrink by more than half of their size.
-Although, the response rate may also mean that the tumor didn’t grow in place of shrinking.
+Let's understand it with an example.
+If your doctor says that your response rate is 40 per cent, it means that 40 out of 100 patients will have their tumours shrink by more than half of their size.
+However, the response rate may also mean that the tumour didn't grow in place of shrinking.
 Your oncologists can tell what they may mean by the response rate.

 How can palliative chemotherapy help you?

 Every treatment has its positive and negative points.
 No treatment is free of side effects.
 It is difficult to decide whether one should undergo palliative chemotherapy.
-Even doctors have a bit of confusion taking this decision.
+Even doctors are a bit confused taking this decision.
 They sometimes give this treatment to someone who has very little time left, and the situation can worsen for that person.
 On the other hand, they may not prescribe this to a person who might benefit from it.

 Another thing to consider is the response rate.
 If you have a high response rate, you can draw more benefits from palliative treatment.